aidando73/hello-swe-bench/README.md

 - This only supports 3.3 70B model at the moment

-Run a llama-stack distribution, we use fireworks for this, but you can use any other distribution that supports the 3.3 70B model:
+Run a llama-stack distribution, we use fireworks in this example, but you can use any other distribution that supports the 3.3 70B model:
 ```bash
 # Run a llama-stack distribution
 export LLAMA_STACK_PORT=5000